ankaAR/bestiario5e/_creatures/blue-dragon-wyrmling.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 8 (1d10 + 3) piercing damage plus 3 (1d6) lightning damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
+Impacto: 8 (1d10 + 3) puntos de daño perforante plus 3 (1d6) lightning damage.

-***Lightning Breath (Recharge 5-6).*** The dragon exhales lightning in a 30-foot line that is 5 feet wide.
+***Lightning Breath (Recarga 5-6).*** The dragon exhales lightning in a 30-foot line that is 5 feet wide.
 Each creature in that line must make a DC 12 Dexterity saving throw, taking 22 (4d10) lightning damage on a failed save, or half as much damage on a successful one.